 A student may drop a course by obtaining the necessary forms from the Registrar and obtaining approval of the advisor.
 Adding a course or changing a section must have the approval of the advisor and the Program Coordinator and be completed in the add/drop period.
-Please be aware that changes in course schedules may alter your planned program.
+Please be aware that changes in course schedules may alter your planned program and financial aid status.